bahmanmdd/bahmanmdd.github.io/content/courses/deep-learning-network-analysis/_index.md

         - **Primary Framework**: PyTorch and PyTorch Geometric
         - **Development Environment**: Google Colab (free GPUs) or personal computers
         - **Programming**: Python with focus on practical implementation
-        - **AI Tools**: Permitted with full transparency and understanding requirements

         All course materials, including lecture slides and Jupyter notebooks, are provided via Moodle.
     design: